10 stuttering facts that can make you more positive about stuttering

 7. We're humble

 And humbleness might seem again like a weakness.
-We all like strong and confident guys like James Bond.
+After all, we tend to like strong, confident characters like James Bond.

 Yet, when it comes to true relationships, when it comes to building something like a company, product, or business or being a true leader we're looking for people who are strong but humble.

-When you reach some level of success it's easy to get cocky or just stop.
-Being humble is a great quality that helps us stay hungry, keep learning and moving forward.
+When you reach a certain level of success, it’s easy to get cocky or stop progressing.
+Humility is a great quality that helps us stay hungry, keep learning, and continue moving forward.

 8. Small wins bring a lot of joy